baoduy/hbd.astro-paper/src/content/blog/Optimising NET Core with Multi-Platform Docker.md

 ENTRYPOINT ["./SampleApi"]
 ```

-Here is the command to build a image for multi-platform.
+This is the command to construct a multi-platform compatible image.

 ```bash
 # Build Docker for x64 processor